rakutentech/android-inappmessaging/inappmessaging/USERGUIDE.md

 ### <a name="advanced-features"></a>#9 See [advanced features](#advanced) for optional behavior

-## <a name="logic"></a> SDK Logic

-### Client-side opt-out handling

-If user (with valid identifiers in [`UserInfoProvider`](#info-provider) class) opts out from a campaign, that information is saved in user cache locally on the device and the campaign won't be shown again for that user on the same device.
-The opt-out status is not shared between devices.
-The same applies for anonymous user.
-* Each user has a separate cache container that is persisted in `SharedPreferences`.
-Each combination of userId and idTrackingIdentifier is treated as a different user including a special - anonymous user - that represents non logged-in user (userId and idTrackingIdentifier are null or empty).

-### <a name="max-impression"></a> Client-side max impressions handling

-Campaign impressions (displays) are counted locally for each user.
-Meaning that a campaign with maxImpression value of 3 will be displayed to each user (different identifiers in [`UserInfoProvider`](#info-provider) class) max 3 times.
-Campaign's max impression number can be modified in the dashboard/backend.
-Then the SDK, after next ping call, will compare new value with old max impression number and add the difference to the current impression counter.
-The max impression data is not shared between devices.
-The same applies for anonymous user.

 ## <a name="advanced"></a> Advanced Features

 ### <a name="context"></a> #1 Campaign's context